mborgerson/wiki-export/wiki/BIOS.md

 Next, some people believed that there was another unknown section between the xcodes and the copyright string.
-As far as I can tell, that section was to allow the xcode instruction set to expand, as the 5838 instructions are considerably larger than those in the 3944 BIOS.
+As far as I can tell, that section was to allow the xcode instruction set to expand, as the 5838 BIOS has considerably more xcodes than the 3944 BIOS.

 ### Copyright String